PhD in Design and Computation

 Dissertation Defense

-The dissertation is defended in front of the dissertation committee.
+The dissertation is defended by oral presentation in front of the dissertation committee.
+At least three faculty members must be present.
 If a member of the committee is not able to attend, he or she must contact the committee chair with comments and questions.
 That member must also inform the committee chair of a vote.

 The result of the defense can be that the thesis is accepted, accepted with revisions or rejected.
 If the thesis is accepted with revisions, the student makes the necessary changes to the document and submits them within an agreed time frame to all or some of the committee members.
 If rejected, the student must re-defend according to a timetable agreed upon at the defense.